 \subsection{Profit vs Risk in EV Parking Lot Management}

-The results established in the previous subsection do not take into account that the PLM, as a service provider and profit-driven entity, might wish to decide for itself on the trade-off between constraints' satisfaction and profit.
-We thus grant this flexibility for the PLM by extending the problem in \eqref{eq:PLM-N} as follows:
+The results established in the previous subsection do not take into account the more general setting where the PLM decides for itself on the trade-off between constraints' satisfaction and profit.
+We grant this flexibility for the PLM by extending the problem in \eqref{eq:PLM-N-prime} as follows:

-with $\boldsymbol{\xi} = \col(\xi_i)_{i \in \mathcal{N}}$.
+with $\boldsymbol{\xi} = \col(\xi_i)_{i \in \mathcal{N}} \in \mathbb{R}^N_{\geq 0}$.
+From the PLM's perspective, (\ref{eq:PLM-N-rho-prime}) allows small, penalized violations of the training scenarios so that it can purposefully trade a degree of operational safety for lower cost or higher profit.
 In this setting, the PLM has an additional penalty term in the cost function that is responsible for tightening or relaxing the safety constraints depending on the value of the weight $\rho \in \mathbb{R}_{\geq 0}$.
-Note that \eqref{eq:PLM-N-rho} $\rightarrow$ \eqref{eq:PLM-N} as $\rho \rightarrow \infty$.
-A positive $\xi_i$ generates the \textit{regret} associated with non-exact satisfaction of the associated $i$-th constraint of program \eqref{eq:PLM-N-rho}.
-Thus, the following program reformulation can then be obtained:
+Note that \eqref{eq:PLM-N-rho-prime} $\rightarrow$ \eqref{eq:PLM-N-prime} as $\rho \rightarrow \infty$.
+A positive $\xi_i$ generates the \textit{regret} associated with non-exact satisfaction of the associated $i$-th constraint of program \eqref{eq:PLM-N-rho-prime}.